DSoftOut/pgator/Debian/README.md

-Script that builds a Debian binary package
+That script builds a Debian binary package

 Usage: